buhrmi/editor/README.md

-# Qurate Editor
+# Website Builder

-This is a website editor prototype.
-Get crackin.
-Change the world.
+This is a website builder prototype.
+Just having fun.

 ## Install